-My sister, who did a degree in food science and so knows about this kind of thing, has told me for years that whole eggs are the only perfect food in the world.
+My sister, who has a degree in food science, has told me for years that whole eggs are the only nutritionally perfect food in the world.

 But what if you want to eat just the egg white?
-Is the nutrition it contains as good as eating the whole thing?
+Is the nutrition the white contains as good as eating the whole egg?

 The technical name for egg white is 'albumen'.

-In an older, non-pastured egg the white will be thinner, runnier and often less clear in colour, and there's no marked difference in thickness.
+In an older, non-pastured egg the white will be thinner, runnier and often less clear in colour, with no marked difference in thickness.

-Contrary to popular belief, their main purpose is not to provide nutrition for the developing chick but to protect the yolk from damage.
+Contrary to popular belief, the main purpose of the albumen is not to provide nutrition for the developing chick, but to protect the yolk from damage.

 Children are the most likely candidates for egg allergies and are usually allergic to the proteins in the white.
 68% outgrow the allergy by the age of sixteen .

-One large egg white contains only 17 calories and has no cholesterol, no fat, no trans-fat and no carbohydrate, making them a firm favourite for diets.
+One large egg white contains only 17 calories and has no cholesterol, no fat, no trans-fat and no carbohydrate.
+That combination makes them a firm favourite for diets.

-Egg white contains 40 different proteins which are critical for the proper formation and functioning of cells in the body and for protecting from infection.
+Egg white contains a massive 40 different proteins which are critical for the proper formation and functioning of cells in the body.
+They also help protect from infection.

 Egg protein is instantly absorbed by the body, unlike those from other sources which need to be broken down first and whose nutritional value is partly lost in the process.

-A 'peptide' - one of the components of the proteins - has been found to be as effective in lowering blood pressure as 'Captopril', a well known, widely used drug.
+A 'peptide' - one of the components of the egg white proteins - has been found to be as effective in lowering blood pressure as 'Captopril', a well known, widely used drug.

-Egg yolks are very high in Vitamin 'D', which is essential for healthy bone development - but there is none at all in the white.
+Egg yolks are very high in Vitamin 'D', which is essential for healthy bone development.
+There is none at all in the white.

 Few other foods have as high a level of Vitamin 'D' as the yolk - fish and fish oils being the best.
 Otherwise, it has to be obtained by vitamin pills or fortified foods.